mercadopago/devsite-docs/guides/qr-code/pre-requisites.en.md

 3. Name the application to identify it later.
 4. Accept our Terms and Conditions.
 Done!

-If you do not have a registered application, [view the tutorial](https://youtu.be/FB4aL9D0Of4?list=PLCazXKuqZp3hGVY3bBhEO0ItFhIic5UpK).

 > NOTE
 >
 > Note
 >
 >If your POS integrator has several tenants, see topic 4 and 5.
-Check your integration security and implement [Oauth](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/guides/security/oauth/introduction).
+Check your integration security and implement [Oauth](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/es/docs/qr-code/additional-content/security/oauth/introduction).

 ## 3. Generate test users